MikePia/structjour/readme.md

       * Do the registration and copy the apikey into the box
    * Get the WorldTradeData apikey [from WorldTradeData here.](https://www.worldtradingdata.com/register)
       * Do the registration and copy the apikey into the box
+   * Get the Finhub apikey [from Finnhub here.](https://finnhub.io/)
+      * Do the registration and copy the apikey into the box
-   * Select/deselect Barchart, Alphavantage and WorldTradeData boxes and include/delete tokens 'bc', 'av' and 'wtd in the box underneath, seperated by a comma.
+   * Select/deselect Barchart, Alphavantage, Finnhub and WorldTradeData boxes and include/delete tokens 'bc', 'av', 'fh' and 'wtd in the box underneath, seperated by commas.
-   * Note that IEX recently outsourced their api and is currently disabled in the dialog

 ## Setup for Interactive Brokers TWSAPI (ibapi)
 The free APIs produce excellent charts but are limited to market hours and 7 to 30 days history.
 If you have an Interactive Brokers account and can receive data from them, this is the best data.
 It includes afterhours data, does not have a practical limit on the dates for which you can receive data, and has no limits to usage.